liu861/TicTacToe-Game/README.md

 Platform: [MAC]

 ### Notes ###
-In main.cpp: while(term.hasEvent( )) loop doesn't work, spent hours with TA's and Nathan on trying to get it to work but it won't take in any keystroke from the console.
+In main.cpp: while(term.hasEvent( )) loop will not take keystrokes if external keyboard or mouse is connected.

+This is a C++ program utilizing Game Trees AI to predict the best moves for TicTacToe game.
+The user will theoretically never win - the computer will always make the most optimal move.